What is the Compost Facility?

 Premium Compost: $20.00 a bucket (call for availability, 270-444-8511)

-To dispose of a live Christmas tree, the City of Paducah urges residents to recycle by taking the tree to the Compost Facility located at 1560 North 8th Street during regular business hours.
-The facility is open Monday through Friday, 7 a.m.-3 p.m.
-Please remove all lights, garland, ornaments, and tree stand/base before taking the tree to the Compost Facility.
+To dispose of a live Christmas tree, the City of Paducah urges residents to recycle by taking the tree to the Compost Facility during regular business hours.
+Please remove all lights, garland, ornaments, and tree stand/base before taking the tree to the Facility.
 Residents also can dispose of trees by calling the Public Works Department at 270-444-8511 to request the tree to be picked up by city crews.

-A. The Compost Facility is a local service initiated in the mid-1990s by the City of Paducah Solid Waste Division in cooperation with the former City of Paducah Wastewater Treatment Division.
+The Compost Facility is a local service initiated in the mid-1990s by the City of Paducah Solid Waste Division in cooperation with the former City of Paducah Wastewater Treatment Division.
 This is before the creation of the Joint Sewer Agency (JSA).
-Former employees, Wastewater Plant Superintendent Kevin Murphy and Solid Waste Superintendent Sarah Phillips, worked together to create the facility.
+Former employees, Wastewater Plant Superintendent Kevin Murphy, and Solid Waste Superintendent Sarah Phillips worked together to create the facility.

-A. The bulk, organic yard waste is collected around the city and ground into a mulch-like substance.
-Then, the waste product from the wastewater treatment plant, known as sludge which has the appropriate biological properties, is mixed with the ground up organic waste.
+The bulk, organic yard waste is collected around the city and ground into a mulch-like substance.
+Then, the waste product from the wastewater treatment plant, known as sludge, which has the appropriate biological properties is mixed with the ground-up organic waste.
 After the sludge and mulch are mixed together, they “cook” outside in compost rows for 30 to 45 days maintaining a constant core temperature of 135 to 145 degrees.
 Periodically, a large piece of equipment (a scarab) which looks like a gigantic rototiller is used to agitate the compost rows.
 The time it takes for the compost to “cook” varies depending upon the weather and moisture content.
 The decomposition process creates a significant amount of heat which means the employees monitor the temperatures and watch to prevent spontaneous combustion.

-A. Yes, the product is safe to use in gardens and flowerbeds.
+Yes, the product is safe to use in gardens and flowerbeds.
 We use it across the City in the parks.
 It may have an initial odor, but it quickly dissipates.
 Compost holds up to 6 times its own weight in water.
 Soil with a healthy amount of organic matter soaks up water like a sponge and regulates the water supply to the plants.
-On the other hand, a soil with a poor amount of organic matter resists water penetration, leading to crusting, erosion, and flooding.
+Soil with a poor amount of organic matter resists water penetration, leading to crusting, erosion, and flooding.